llmhyy/tregression/README.md

       If the box is unchecked, then tregression will give the feedback by comparing the buggy trace and correct trace.
 However, since some of the variable are changed for running the baseline, it is possible that tregression may give wrong feedback.

+   - **Drop In Folder:** It is the absolute path to the folder that store all the required `.jar` files for the mutation.
+You can find it in `tregression\mutation_dropin`.
+Please convert it to absolute path.

-3. It is assumed that [Microbat]() is installed.
+2. It is assumed that [Microbat]() is installed.
 In the toolbar, go to Window -> Preference -> Microbat Debugging.
 Set up the following parameters:

       <p align="center">
    <img src="./images/preference_microbat.png" width="400"/>